SarahAlamri1/ArabicHackathon/README.md

-# MusicInstruments
+# ArabicHackathon
-Project that detects music instruments in a sound.

-Source code for the post: https://martinmitrevski.com/2019/12/09/sound-classification-with-create-ml-on-ios-13/.
+A project that explores the pronunciation of phonetic Arabic letters.